AntiLibrary5/nicools-kitchen/_posts/2025-08-31-roasted-red-pepper-pasta.md

 tags: [Vegetarian]
 ---

-From the outside this pasta might look super basic, a red tomato pasta, unseasoned, prepared by a white person.
+From the outside this pasta might look super basic, a red tomato pasta, unseasoned, prepared by a basic person.
 However, when you dig into it, this pasta is full of flavors, actually extraordinary.
 Wait a second...Is this pasta me???
 Am I better than everyone? (saying it in Julien's voice)

 ## Ingredients